M3ritt/Balanced-Tree/Project_Description.md

 # 380Project

 ## Names
-Jondn Tyrniski
+Jondn Tryniski,
-Tommy Hanley
+Tommy Hanley,
-Josh Meritt
+Josh Meritt.

 ### Project Description
 The system created will be an inventory and sales tool.
 The tool will have users which allow us to login and track individual sales.